 Why not sole proprietorship?

-Sole proprietorship is the simplest business entity and it does not require any formal filings.
+Sole proprietorship is the simplest business type and it does not require any formal filings.

-The huge disadvantage of a Sole Proprietorship and the reason why you should NOT start your business as a Sole Proprietorship is that you will take personal liability for all business matters if you’re a sole proprietorship.
+The huge disadvantage of a Sole Proprietorship and the reason why you should NOT start your business as a sole proprietorship is that you will take personal liability for all business matters if you’re a sole proprietorship.

 What this means is that if your business gets sued or if something happens to your business, then you will be personally responsible for your business (which you definitely don’t want to do).